-3.5 Foster Youth - Foster Youth students are identified upon enrollment at each school site and are listed as Foster Youth in AERIES database to track all services for Foster Youth Students.
+- 3.5 Foster Youth Foster Youth students are identified upon enrollment at each school site and are listed as Foster Youth in AERIES database to track all services for Foster Youth Students.
 Foster Youth are referred to Mental Health Counselors but many are already receiving outside Wrap-Around Services.
 Foster Youth students meet with school counselors to ensure foster students are on track to graduate with their class and may initiate the AB 216 process to graduate under AB 216.
 Transition Counselors interface with after-care services and partner agencies in completing a Transition Plan for Foster Youth students.
-Foster Youth Students are provided transportation services to and from LACOE CCS.

-3.6 Dissemination of Data - During Differentiated Assistance (DA), and Instructional collaboration meetings Site Administrator Meetings (SAM), annual report data is distributed in the areas of literacy, math, suspension, grad rates, data taken from California Dashboard subgroup, STAR assessment, AERIES and Power BI.
-Site have access to utilize the data to plan and focus on strategies to support learning gaps in student performance.

-During DA, SAM Instructional collaboration meeting and annual report data is distributed in the areas of literacy, math, suspension, grad rates, subgroup data taken from California Dashboard, STAR assessment, AERIES and Power BI.
-Site have access to utilize to plan and focus on strategies to support learning gaps in student performance.

-LACOE will continue to provide support in dissemination of data.
-Further focus will be to continue to provide data protocols to analyze the data to ensure strategies utilized are effective.
-Challenges are school sites having the time to analyze data to effectively plan instruction.

-3.7 Instruction - RTSA monitoring visits have and will continue throughout the school year.
-Three times a year, instructional walkthroughs, conducted by site/district administration, focus on instruction and providing sites with effective professional development.
-Weekly site administrator walkthroughs will continue with constructive feedback via digital application.

-Challenges in scheduling walkthrough feedback, due to several changes at sites, have hindered the monitoring of initiatives.
-Sites, where walkthroughs have been continually implemented, have shown positive results.

-3.8 Teacher Credentialing - For the 22-23 Assignment Monitoring, we had 14 misassignments.
-One was an EL misassignment and has been corrected.
-The other 13 were specific to the challenges of the JCS settings.

-Thirteen of the misassignments were caused by the daily changes within the Juvenile Court Schools and the need for overflow teacher assignments.
-This remains a challenge as we seek stable staffing at our Juvenile Hall school.

-3.9 Conditions of Learning - Most of our schools have a Good rating based on the SARC.
-Two of our schools are noted as Exemplary - Kirby and Kilpatrick.

-Afflerbaugh-Paige was listed as fair due to some water damage on the ceiling tiles.
+Foster Youth Students are provided transportation services to and from LACOE CDS. - 3.6 Dissemination of Data During DA, SAM Instructional collaboration meeting and annual report data is distributed in the areas of literacy, math, suspension, grad rates, subgroup data taken from California Dashboard, STAR assessment, AREIES and Power BI.
+Site have access to utilize to plan and focus o strategies to support learning gaps in student performance. - During DA, SAM Instructional collaboration meeting and annual report data is distributed in the areas of literacy, math, suspension, grad rates, subgroup data taken from California Dashboard, STAR assessment, AREIES and Power BI.
+Site have access to utilize to plan and focus o strategies to support learning agaps in student performance. - LACOE will continue to provide support in dissemination of data.
+Further focus will be to continue proved data protocol to analyze the data to ensure strategies utilize are effective.
+Challenges are school site having the time to analyze given data to effective plan instruction. - 3.7 Instruction RTSA monitoring visits have and will continue throughout the school year.
+Three times a year.
+A focus on instruction and providing site with effective professional development based on instructional walkthrough of site/district administration.
+Weekly site administrator walkthrough will continue with constructive feedback via digital application - Challenges in scheduling walkthrough feedback along with several changes at sites feedback have hindered the monitoring of initiatives.
+Sites where walkthroughs have been continually implemented positive results have been determined. - 3.8 Teacher Credentialing For the 22-23 Assignment monitoring we had 14 misassignments.
+1 was a EL misassignment and has been corrected.
+The other 13 were specific to the challenges of the JCS settings. - 13 of the misassignments were caused by the daily changes within the Juvenile Court Schools and the need for overflow teacher assignments.
+This remains a challenge as we seek stable staffing at our Juvenile Hall school. - 3.9 Conditions of Learning Most of our schools have a Good rating based on the SARC.
+Two of our schools are noted as Exemplary Kirby and Kilpatrick. - Afflerbaugh-Paige was listed as fair due to some water damage on the ceiling tiles.
 Some of the challenges with our facilities are relying on another partner organization for repairs.
-We have noted a much-improved response when there is need for repairs in buildings we operate.

-3.10 Homeless Students - Homeless Students are identified upon enrollment and throughout the academic year.
+We have noted a much-improved response when there is need for repairs in buildings we operate. - 3.10 Homeless Students Homeless Students are identified upon enrollment and throughout the academic year.
 Students who are experiencing homelessness are identified in AERIES under Special Programs.
-Homeless Students receive

-SNA vouchers, Target gift cards on a monthly basis, Hygiene packs and school supply backpacks.
-In collaboration "Community-Schools" Consortium bus passes and clothing are available and provided to students.
+Homeless Students receive SNA vouchers, Target gift cards on a monthly basis in addition to Hygiene packs and school supply backpacks.
+In collaboration "Community-Schools" Consortium with bus passes and clothing.